Thesis title: ‘A Transformational Conservative? Constructing Ronald Reagan’s Political Legacy, 1984-93’

 2016 University of Virginia Arts and Science Research and Travel Grant.

-Sarah Thomson, 'The Ronald Reagan Presidential Library and the White House Legacy Project, 1984-89' in Marie Alice L’Heureux and Kapila D. Silva (eds), Imagining Presidential Legacies: Critical Perspectives on Presidential Libraries and Museums (University Press of Kansas)- in preparation.
+Sarah Thomson, 'The Ronald Reagan Presidential Library and the White House Legacy Project, 1984-89' in Marie Alice L’Heureux and Kapila D. Silva (eds), Reimagining Presidential Legacies: Critical Perspectives on Presidential Libraries and Museums (under contract with University Press of Kansas)- in preparation.

 Sarah Thomson, 'Presidential Travel and the Rose Garden Strategy: a case study of Ronald Reagan’s 1984 tour of Europe', Presidential Studies Quarterly, December 2020.
 Winner of the 2021 HOTCUS ECR Article Prize.

-Sarah Thomson, 'Rancho del Cielo: Saving Reagan's Western White House', White House History Quarterly, Winter 2022 (forthcoming).
+Sarah Thomson, 'Rancho del Cielo: Saving Reagan's Western White House', White House History Quarterly, Winter 2022.

 Sarah Thomson, 'As we rethink Ronald Reagan’s legacy, we should also rethink how and why it was constructed', Washington Post (12 August 2019).